Nine Reasons To Read Memoirs

 When I returned to our room, my wife was excited by her own adventure.
 She had spent most of the day at an equestrian competition, watching riders roping, herding, and other events.
 When Janet is around horses, she’s happy, so the day was a success for her too.

-To continue the horse theme, I suggested we take a trail ride to see more of the beautiful countryside.
-Asking around, we found a recommendation for Bill’s Sport Shop in Leadville.
-The next morning, we met the trail guide, George, a salty man with smiling eyes, and lots of creases in his face who bragged about his recent 77th birthday.
+The next day, we looked around for a trail ride that we could take through the Rocky countryside.
+We found a guide, George, a salty man with smiling eyes, and lots of creases in his face who bragged about his recent 77th birthday.
 We brushed the horses, (mine was named Ringo), saddled up and walked out amidst the big peaks and big skies of Colorado, through scrubby arid hillocks, and stands of pine trees.
 George turned around in his saddle to tell us about his life, working in a mine, losing his best friend in 1969 and even some bits about his love life.
-His love for his herd of 30 horses was obvious, considering he knew each one by name and told us anecdotes about many of them.
-I was the last of the three riders, and Ringo was a little pokey so sometimes George’s voice drifted back to me and other times I ambled in silence.
+He knew every one of his herd of 30 horses by name and told us anecdotes about many of them.
+My horse Ringo was a little pokey so sometimes George’s voice drifted back to me and other times I ambled in silence.

 Four hours later, we took the saddles off, and he let us give the horses their treat of grain.
 As we were leaving, I asked him, “Are you a cowboy?”
 He said, “I’m going to be a cowboy when I grow up.”
 Getting to know George, who had lived and worked in this area his whole life, I felt like I had fulfilled the suggestion on the poster at Bongo Billy’s.
 We were not just visiting places, but meeting people as well.